shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Maximum Contiguous Sum.md

 >
 > We find the maximum contiguous sum of 15, given by the subarray $[6, -1, 10]$.

-## Solution 1: Brute Force
+# Solution 1: Brute Force
-Possibly the most intuitive way to solve this problem is to check **every possible sum**, and simply take the max.
-We do this by performing a nested for loop through our array.
+Possibly the most intuitive way to solve this problem is to **check every possible sum**, and take the max of the sums.

+We can do this using a nested for loop through our array.

 ```python
 def max_cont_sum(array):